Your Complete Online Guide to Common Truck Accident Causes and How to Avoid Them

 - Poor vehicle maintenance and mechanical failures

 Driving thousands of miles daily, commercial trucks require strong vehicle maintenance.
 Trucking maintenance crews, drivers, and overall trucking companies should maintain the fleet on a regular basis in order to keep up with the massive wear and tear trucks take.
-Many equipment failures, including a cracked windshield or worn brake pads, can result in a complex traffic accident.
+Many equipment failures, including a cracked windshield or worn brake pads, can result in a complex traffic accident and Tooley Imports can help you get the parts you need for proper repairs.

 In some cases, truck accidents occur as certain parts stop operating the way they must operate.
 For instance, a tire blowout might make a truck roll over or run off of the road.
 The truck’s bad brakes can trigger a terrible override accident, as a driver isn’t able to stop the truck.